Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Arizona is a state that’s long attracted people who are retiring.
-It could be the lack of cold winters or the dozens of golf courses in the area.
+Maybe it's the lack of cold winters or the dozens of golf courses in the area.

-While it may seem like an attractive option, if you plan to invest for retirement, you want to avoid throwing your money away when the day finally comes.
+And while it may seem like an attractive option, if you plan to make the most out of your retirement, you'll want to avoid throwing your money away when the day finally comes.

-There are a few big reasons Arizona could leave you a bit disappointed in those goals.
+Here are a few big reasons Arizona could leave you a bit disappointed in your golden years.

 It’s hot